 After you've allowed your painting to dry you can put a protective varnish coat (allow at least 6 months).
 If you used damar varnish in you medium, then you will need to wait several months to allow full drying of the painting.
 Damar varnish is then brushed on with a large flat brush then laid down to allow the varnish to settle to an even coat.
 Keep your painting covered with a box to keep dust from settling on it also.

 If you used the Alkyd medium in your mixtures, you need to wait but a few days.
-Then re-apply the Liquin directly to the painting using a flat brush.
-As this medium is very thick, the painting can be leaned against a wall (paint side towards the wall) to dry and prevent dust from getting to it.
+You can then use a damar varnish or some of the newer senthetic varnishes that have come along.
+These are wonderful and are not only easy to apply, but clean up easy with OMS.
+Most instructions have you lay the painting flat until the varnish is dried.
+The synthetics dry so fast, within a few minutes, I then will lean the painting against a wall (paint side towards the wall) to dry and prevent dust from settling onto it.

 Now didn't I tell you that each layer gets easier.
 The finishing layer is a very quick final application of highlights, a few water drops, and your signature.
-In most paintings it is completed in less that an hour!
 It's always a good day in my studio, because I usually have several pieces in the pipeline that end up be completed on the same day.
 My gallery owner loves this because her clients love choices!

 If you've enjoyed these lessons, but you feel you need more, then check out the e-book, or the DVD movie demonstration of the entire process.
 You'll be pleasantly surprised at how affordable they are.
 Just click on the image!